richdanis/NaNsense/report.md

 ### Data Cleaning

-Our pipeline begins with thorough data cleaning to ensure high-quality inputs for our vector database:
+Our pipeline begins with thorough data cleaning to remove noise and significantly reduce the size of the dataset:

 1. **URL Filtering**: We implemented intelligent filtering to retain only URLs containing meaningful content while excluding resource files (CSS, JavaScript, images).
 2. **Text Processing**: Applied stopword removal to eliminate common words that don't contribute to semantic meaning.
-3. **Content Trimming**: Removed the first 15% of text content from each page, as this often contains navigation elements and headers rather than substantive information.
+3. **Content Trimming**: Removed the first 10% of text content from each page, as this often contains navigation elements and headers rather than substantive information.

-This cleaning process significantly reduced noise in our dataset while preserving the essential information needed for accurate retrieval.
+This cleaning process reduced the size of the dataset from 17GB to 1.9GB.

 ### Document Chunking